osmond/lisa/README.md

 ## Dark Mode

 Lisa ships with built‑in light and dark themes.
-The app automatically detects your preference using the `prefers-color-scheme` media query.
+The app now defaults to light mode regardless of system settings.
 A toggle on the **Settings** page lets you switch modes manually, and the choice is stored locally so it persists across visits.

 ## useSwipe Hook